 Online courses give students access to their courses 24 hours a day, seven days a week.
 The instructor provides all materials, course activities, assignments, and discussions in an online environment.
 The majority of tests are taken online, although some instructors require that tests be taken on campus.
 Expect to devote the same amount of time each week as you would for a face-to-face course.
 That is, if it's a 3- credit hour course, expect 9 hours of work each week.
 Some courses may require specific software.
-Educational discounts on software may be obtained through the PCC Bookstore.
 Online courses will have a .7x in the course ID.
 Example ENG 111.71.